-Check Your Toilet For Leaking
+Check On Your Leaking Toilet

 Your toilet is made up of a system of parts and mechanisms that carefully control the flow of water.
-The water line brings fresh, clean tap water into the tank, and when you fliush, a valve opens to release water into the bowl as the dirty water is carried away.
+The water line brings fresh, clean tap water into the tank, and when you flush, a valve opens to release water into the bowl as the dirty water is carried away.

-How to check your toilet for leaking
+How to check your on your leaking toilet

 Take the cover off the tank and flush the toilet.
 Does water splash upward from the tank?
 If it does, the leak is likely caused by the ballcock or water valve spraying water under the tank cover and dripping onto the floor.